awslabs/ec2-spot-labs/workshops/running-amazon-ec2-workloads-at-scale/README.md

 An AWS Cloud9 environment was launched as a part of the CloudFormation stack (you may have noticed a second CloudFormation stack created by Cloud9).
 You'll be using this Cloud9 environment to execute the steps in the workshop.

-1. Find the name of the AWS Cloud9 environment that was launched as a part of the CloudFormation stack in the Outputs tab.
+1. Find the name of the AWS Cloud9 environment that was launched as a part of the CloudFormation stack outputs.

 1. Sign in to the AWS Cloud9 console at [https://console.aws.amazon.com/cloud9/](https://console.aws.amazon.com/cloud9/).

 1. Find the Cloud9 environment in **Your environments**, and click **Open IDE**.

 1. Take a moment to get familiar with the Cloud9 environment.
-You can even take a quick tour [here](https://docs.aws.amazon.com/cloud9/latest/user-guide/tutorial.html#tutorial-tour-ide) if you'd like.
+You can even take a quick tour of Cloud9 [here](https://docs.aws.amazon.com/cloud9/latest/user-guide/tutorial.html#tutorial-tour-ide) if you'd like.

 ### 3\.
 Clone the workshop GitHub repo